Definitions

 • Makes materials more easily findable, transferable, and reusable (e.g. you don’t have to recreate documents).

-• Makes materials text reader-capable on devices, so learners can consume content on the go.
+• Makes materials text reader-capable (software in devices that convert text to audio), so learners can listen on the go.

 Impact multiple elements of your job: